STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re/README.md

 - UART output uses blocking writes for simplicity.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is handled via ITM debug output.
-- The FSM configuration is generated from a UCF file and applied at runtime using a crate that interprets UCF data into sensor register writes.
+- The FSM configuration is generated from a JSON file and applied at runtime using a crate that interprets JSON data into sensor register writes.
 - FSM programs must be reloaded after each power cycle of the sensor.

 ---